SenseTecnic/node-red-contrib-users/README.md

 ### Is it secure?

 Json web token (JWT) is a secure and industry standard [RFC719](https://tools.ietf.org/html/rfc7519) in representing claims between two parties.
 As long as the token passes verification, you can be sure that the contents of the JWT payload hasn't been tampered with.
-You can read more about JSON Web Tokens (JWT) and how it's used here:
+You can read more about JWT and how it's used here:

 [Introduction to JSON Web Tokens](https://jwt.io/introduction)